elk-audio/elk-docs/sushi/sushi_internal_plugins.md

 ### Return

 Return bus plugin.
 Receives audio from 1 or several Send plugins.
-The audio output from a Return plugin is delayed by 1 processing buffer.
+If the sending plugin is on a track using the same audio processing thread as the track the Return plugin is on, and the sending track has a lower track id than the returning track, then there is no audio delay.
+Likewise if the Send and Return plugins are on the same track and the Send plugin comes before the Return.
+Otherwise the audio output from a Return plugin is delayed by 1 processing buffer.

   * **uid** : "sushi.testing.return"
   * **Parameters** :